moanbekele/AirBnB_clone_v2/README.md

-# 0x02.
-AirBnB clone - MySQL
+# AirBnB_clone_v2
+An AirBnB project in alx school .